Moonsong-Labs/storage-hub/pallets/providers/README.md

 This event is emitted when a Main Storage Provider has requested to sign up successfully.
 It provides information about that Main Storage Provider's account ID, the list of valid multiaddresses that it wants to register, the total capacity that it wants to register, and its list of value propositions.

-The nature of this event is to allow the caller of the extrinsic to know that the request to sign up as a Main Storage Provider was successful and that the corresponding deposit was held.
+The purpose of this event is to notify the caller of the extrinsict that the request to sign up as a Main Storage Provider was successful and that the corresponding deposit was held.

 ```rust
 MspRequestSignUpSuccess {